comfora/.github/docs/index.md

 hide:
   - navigation
-  - toc
 ---
 <!-- markdownlint-disable MD025 MD026 -->
-# Welcome to Comfora :wave:
+# Welcome to :comfora-logo: :wave:
 <!-- markdownlint-enable MD025 MDO26 -->

-> Building collaborative open-source projects with the community first, built by developers for developers.

 :comfora-logo: is a **Community Powered** organization designed to bring developers open-source projects with extensive community support and transparent governance in mind.
+So while other organizations or companies tries to outcast the community, we embrace the community.